 How is herpes simplex caught and passed on?

 The virus is passed directly from the affected area of skin (which could be the genitals, face or hands), by direct skin to skin contact, with friction, when the virus is present.
 Herpes simplex gets in easily through mucous membranes, i.e. the moist skin inside the mouth and genital-anal area.
 Sometimes it gets into ordinary skin, on other parts of the body, if there is a cut or break in the skin.
-This can be the fingers/hands, knees, etc., if these come into direct contact with the affected area of another person.
+This can be on the fingers/hands, knees, etc., if these come into direct contact with the affected area of another person.
 A finger sore is called a herpetic whitlow.

 You can pass it on from the affected area, when the virus is present on the skin surface: from the first warning signs that a recurrence is starting (tingles, burning skin sensations, aches, stabbing pains), through the time when there are sores or blisters, until they have healed and fresh skin has grown back.